How To Travel to the Philippines: 50 Amazing Tourist Spots To Visit

 • Join an island-hopping adventure at Honda Bay

-• Go scuba diving at Tubbataha Reef, a UNESCO Heritage Site and home to great marine biodiversity
+• Go scuba diving at Tubbataha Reef, a UNESCO Heritage Site and home to incredible marine biodiversity

 Where to stay in Palawan